ranshaa05/WaifuLabs-Bot/README.md

 Fully-featured Discord bot that goes through www.WaifuLabs.com

 ---
-This is my first discord bot/Python program.
+This is my first Discord bot/Python program.
 Hope you like it! 😃